SeekingArrangement's depiction of some "sugar babies" browsing the website, surrounded by their casually scattered spoils

 How would you be able to tell if a prostitute was on your site?

-But if a man is looking for companionship and he's willing to pay for it, have there ever been scenarios where they've become irritated?
+But if men are looking for companionship and are willing to pay for it, have there ever been scenarios where they've become irritated?
 Do you feel like they are expecting sex?

 Sure.
 Do you think of SeekingArrangement as a dating website?